wumm-project/Leipzig-Seminar/Summerterm-2021/Seminarplan.md

 # Seminar Plan for the Summer Term 2021

-The official seminar language will be English until otherwise stated.
+The official seminar language will be German until otherwise stated.
 The seminar papers (see the [seminar concept](Seminarconcept.pdf)) have to be written in English.